Can I Drive in Dubai with USA License

 5. Traffic Jams: Dubai is known for its traffic jams, especially during peak hours.
 Plan your journey ahead of time and avoid peak hours if possible.

 6. Fines and Penalties: Dubai has strict penalties for drivers who break traffic rules.
-The fines range from AED 100 to AED 50,000, depending on the severity of the offense.
+The fines range from AED 100 to AED 50,000, depending on the severity of the offence.

 It’s advisable to read and familiarize yourself with the rules and regulations before driving in Dubai.
 Additionally, it’s essential to respect other road users and drive defensively to ensure your safety and that of other road users.